joomla-projects/docker-systemtests/README.md

 # Docker Systemtest image

-Docker with LAMP setup, firefox and other tools for system tests with codeception.
+Docker with LAMP setup, firefox, chrome and other tools for system tests with codeception.

 Based on docker Ubuntu 16.04 image